Discover the power of menopause to awaken your authority and purpose

 In your 40s and navigating perimenopause.

-Actively in your menopause process.
+Actively in your menopause transition.

 What this is

-An exploration of the psycho-emotional-spiritual aspects of menopause
+An exploration of the psycho-emotional-spiritual aspects of menopause.

-Compassionate sharing and listening
+Compassionate sharing and listening.

-Learning about the empowering, positive aspects of menopause
+Learning about the empowering, positive aspects of menopause.

 What this is not

-Focusing on physical symptom management and issues
+Focusing on physical symptom management and issues.

-Rehashing all of the negative rhetoric around menopause
+Rehashing negative rhetoric around menopause.

-Trying to ignore or bypass menopause for the powerful effect it has on our lives
+Trying to ignore or bypass menopause for the powerful effect it has on our lives.

 Menopause kit